 If you don’t know what pastitsio is, it’s a Greek cross between lasagna and baked ziti.
 Cooked ziti is layered in a pan with seasoned ground beef, bechamel sauce is put on top, and it’s all baked.
 Man, was this delicious!

 The ground beef was seasoned nicely, and it seemed like there might have been a little nutmeg and/or cinnamon in the creamy bechamel sauce.
-I should warn you this is a pretty heavy dish, especially on 90 degree summer days, but if you’re sitting in an air conditioned office, everything should be fine.
+I should warn you this is a pretty heavy dish, especially on 90 degree summer days, but if you’re in an air conditioned office, everything should be fine.
 It is a pretty filling meal, though.

 I ate the the Greek salad at the end of the meal, and it provided some refreshment and balance.
 Arugula, radicchio, tomato, feta cheese and red onions in a balsamic vinaigrette dressing was a good way to finish this meal.
 The bite from the balsamic vinaigrette was a good offset to the creaminess of the bechamel and the pasta.